-Since 2003 it has been the mission of Contemporary Collector’s to raise the profile of
+Since its inception in 2003, it has been the mission of Contemporary Collectors to raise the

 The Director’s Project is a three year fund to secure extraordinary works of art for the Gallery's permanent collection.
 The Director's Project aims to acquire one major work annually.
 It is a requisite that each project will be highly innovative, accessible to the broader community and will make a significant contribution to the Gallery's collection of contemporary art.